zuyux/junta/readme.md

    - After the fifth month, every participant has received the total pool amount once.

 #### 7. **Completion and Rewards:**
-   - Upon completion, each participant who contributed as promised receives a bonus reward of the dApp's native token, $HUN.
+   - Upon completion, each participant who contributed as promised receives a bonus reward of the dApp's native token, $ROX.
    - If any participant had delayed or missed a contribution, they would have been penalized in reputation or ranking.
    - The JUNTA is marked as completed, and participants are free to join or create new JUNTAs.